ThomasMertes/seed7/src/read_me.txt

   backup of the original symlink file as.exe).
 Additionally it might also be necessary to do the same for ld.exe (and maybe for some other symlinks as well).

+COMPILING WITH EMCC FROM EMSCRIPTEN

+    The makefile mk_emccw.mak is provided for compiling with emcc under Windows.
+Besides emcc it needs also gcc from MinGW and node.js.
+When you download emsdk you get also a version of node.js.
+It is necessary to raise the allowed stack size of node.js.
+This is done with the command editbin (from Visual-C).
+The stack is increased (in the directory of node.exe) with:

+    editbin /stack:33554432 node.exe

+  The file .emscripten in your home directory must be also adjusted.
+Change the NODE_JS entry to:

+    NODE_JS = ['node', '--stack_size=8192']

+  Use the command line, go to the 'seed7\src' directory and type:

+    mingw32-make -f mk_emccw.mak depend
+    mingw32-make -f mk_emccw.mak

+  The Seed7 interpreter (s7.js) can be started with:

+    node s7.js hello

+  Programs with bigger stack requirements must be started with:

+    node --stack_size=8192 s7.js chkstr

+  Note that the Emscripten version of Seed7 is experimental.
+  Due to limitations of Emscripten and missing Seed7 driver libraries several things do not work as they should:

+    - Currently only files with relative paths can be opened.
+    - When s7.js is executed with node.js reading from stdin is not possible (EOF is reached immediately).
+    - Graphics is currently not supported.

 COMPILING UNDER DOS WITH DJGPP